 Will everyone know about it?

-No. All requests for grants are confidential and all personal information is handled according to the requirements of the General Data Protection Regulation (GDPR).
-However, we may need to share details of your application with other agencies if we think they may be able to help.
-We would only do this with your permission.
+All requests for grants are confidential, and personal information is handled according to the requirements of the General Data Protection Regulation (GDPR).